British, born 1956

 In postmodern object-making, the rejection of the traditional pedestal and the expansion of art into the world around us has been referred to as “sculpture in the expanded field,” a phrase coined in 1979 by Rosalind Krauss in her eponymous essay.
 At the Albright-Knox, the notion “Sculpture in the Expanded Field” can also refer to the Gallery’s recent initiative to extend its Collection to its outdoor campus by commissioning site-specific works by living artists.

-Andy Goldsworthy’s Path (working title), 2012–ongoing—which is still in progress—is a gravel path set in a shaded glade on the east side of the Gallery.
+Andy Goldsworthy’s Path, 2012–13, is a gravel path set in a shaded glade on the east side of the museum.
 Beneath the gravel lies a snaking form carved by the artist in granite.
 It will be invisible during dry periods but will appear and disappear with fluctuations in precipitation and temperature, evoking a ghostly river through the woods.

 Andy Goldsworthy, a Mini-series: Rain Shadows (AK Tumblr)